 Gibbon Conservation Center

-The Gibbon Conservation Center is for the study and conservation of gibbons; the small apes from the forests of Asia.
-More than 40 gibbons live here in family groups, which allows kids see up close how these apes live with their families and take care of their own babies.
+The Gibbon Conservation Center is a nonprofit center dedicated to the study and conservation of gibbons, small apes from the forests of Asia.
+More than 40 gibbons live here in family groups, which allows kids to see up close how these animals live and take care of their young.
+Please note there is no physical contact with the animals allowed.

 19100 Esguerra Rd.

 Animal Encounters at the Los Angeles Zoo

 The zoo is always a beloved destination for tots who want a one-stop spot for animal-viewing—and these LA Zoo experiences let visitors get an even closer look.
 Want to see just how long a giraffe's tongue is (Pssst: It's 18 inches!)
 From 11 a.m. to 1 p.m. and then between 2 p.m-4 p.m., pay just $5 cash to get a chance to grab a branch and feed a giraffe at the zoo's daily public giraffe feedings (Read Red Tricycle's review of the awesome experience here!).

 Cost: $17 for kids 2-12; $22 for ages 13-61; children under 2 are free; Advance reservations are required.